ericmcdaniel/MSS-Code-Guidelines/README.md

 Use only one variable declaration, at the top of your function.
 Chain together with commas

 *Why?* Your functions should be short, and keeping the vars in one place is a good way to keep inventory as you read the function.
+Additionally, JavaScript will hoist all variable declarations in a scoped block to the top of the block anyway.
+For more information on hoisting, check out [AirBnB's awesome writeup](https://github.com/airbnb/javascript#hoisting).

 ```javascript
 function doTwoThings() {